While Robert Kahn, Vint Cerf, and Tim Berners-Lee are rightly hailed as the inventors of the internet, the full story is much more complicated.

 Who Invented The Internet?

-Although it seems like the internet was invented yesterday, the concept is actually over a century old and involved individuals and organizations from all over the world contributing to it.
+Although it may seem like the internet was invented only recently, the concept is actually more than a century old, and it involved contributions from people and organizations from all over the world.
 But the long history of its origins is primarily divided into two waves: first, the concept of the internet in a theoretical sense and, second, the actual construction of the internet itself.